 Q: I’m 50 years old and haven’t start saving for retirement yet.
 What are some retirement catch-up strategies?
 Should I change my lifestyle dramatically now?
 What about how I approach my 401(k) or IRA?
 Are there other investment accounts I can take advantage of?
 I’m hoping it isn’t too late for me to retire comfortably.

 First of all, you’re not alone.
 Around 25% of U.S. adults have no retirement savings, according to the Federal Reserve.

 Next, don’t worry just yet.
 You still have time to catch up, even if you have no retirement savings at 65.
 “It’s never too early or too late to start saving,” says Katharine Perry, Associate Financial Consultant at Fort Pitt Capital Group in Pittsburgh.
 How easy or challenging it will be to get where you want to be depends how you want to live in retirement.

 How you approach your 401(k) or IRA is a major piece of the retirement puzzle.

-“Maximize any company retirement plan that is offered,” Perry explains.
+The first step: “Maximize any company retirement plan that is offered,” Perry says.
 “That means contributing the most to that plan to get the company match — and then some.”
-The contribution limit for 2019 is $19,000 per year into a 401(k) plan.
+The contribution limit for 2020 is $19,500 per year into a 401(k) plan.
 If you’re 50 or over, you can contribute an additional $6,000.
-For 2019, the IRA contribution limits are $6,000, with an additional catch-up of $1,000 allowed if you’re over age 50.
+For 2020, the IRA contribution limits are $6,000, with an additional catch-up of $1,000 allowed if you’re over age 50.